Srilochan7/Srilochan7/README.md

  - Currently working on dsa, mastering BLoc, and learning GenAI to take over my own job.

-If you would like to help me with stuff or want me to help you out with something (*cough collaboration *cough), feel free to reach me on my mail (srilochan7@gmail.com) 📩
+If you would like to help me with stuff or want me to help you out with something (ehm collaboration ehm), feel free to reach me on my mail (srilochan7@gmail.com) 📩
 Slide into my mail like a bug into production — I’ll get back to you once I’ve finished fixing the last thing I broke accidentally 🤡

 - ⚡ Fun fact- Octopuses have three hearts and still get ghosted 🐙💔